The Halfway House: Plot

-Oakley and Fortescue meet on the road; it turns out they know each other.
-Though Fortescue had scanned the countryside thoroughly with his binoculars in vain for the Halfway House, it mysteriously appears.
-When they reach it, the proprietor Rhys also seems to materialise out of thin air.
-He tells a puzzled Fortescue he was expected.
-When Oakley signs the register, he notices a long gap after the last signature, dated 1942, it being 21 June 1943.
-(The newspapers are a year old.)

-Others arrive; the Meadows request separate rooms.
-Rhys serves a grieving Alice tea in her room.
-She is shocked to see no reflection of Rhys in the mirror when he leaves.
-Mr. French notices his wife's handwriting in the register and suspects that Joanna arranged for them to stay in the same place.
-Later, Fortescue is sitting outside when he notices that Gwyneth, Rhys's daughter, casts no shadow, though Joanna, standing nearby, does.
-Joanna arranges a fake near-drowning, with the help of Captain Meadows, to try to reunite her parents; it nearly goes awry.
-Margaret and Terence quarrel when he is eager to accept a posting in Berlin (Ireland being neutral).
+At the inn, the proprietor Rhys seems to materialise out of thin air.
+He tells a puzzled Fortescue that he was expected.
+When Oakley signs the register, he notices a long gap after the last signature, dated a year earlier.
+In the course of the day, the other guests arrive and register.
+A series of odd occurrences unfolds.
+For example, on being served tea, Alice Meadows is shocked to see no reflection of Rhys in a mirror.
+Outside the inn, Fortescue and Oakley notice that Gwyneth, Rhys's daughter, casts no shadow, though Joanna, standing nearby, does.
+Meanwhile, in an effort to reunite her parents, Joanna arranges a fake near-drowning, with the help of Captain Meadows.
+It nearly goes awry.

-At dinner, Rhys relates how the inn was bombed by an aeroplane exactly a year ago and burnt down.
-While helping Gwyneth wash the dishes afterwards, she tells Davies "you're coming our way".
+At dinner, Rhys relates how the inn was bombed and destroyed by German aeroplanes exactly a year previously.
+Afterwards, while Davies is helping Gwyneth wash the dishes, she tells him "you're coming our way".
 He understands.
 Alice arranges a seance, much to her husband's disapproval.
-The table moves but the captain turns on the radio, breaking the mood.
-After Alice storms out, he explains to the others that he wants his son to be allowed to rest in peace.
-Rhys suggests he tell his wife; he does and the couple reconcile.
-Radio broadcasts from 1942 convince everyone that somehow they have gone back in time one year.
-Rhys explains that they all needed a pause to consider their lives.
+During it, he deliberately turns on the radio, to a programme where serving members of the armed forces send vocal messages to family back home, and for a few seconds Alice thinks it's her son.
+When they realise the truth, a devastated Alice storms out.
+When the others berate the captain for his horrible trick, he tells them that he just wants his son to rest in peace.
+Rhys suggests he tell his wife this; he does and the couple are reconciled.

+Then, radio broadcasts from 1942 convince everyone they have travelled a year back in time.
+Rhys explains they are all there because they need a pause to consider their lives.
 The air raid proceeds as Rhys described.
-Richard French's paramount concern for his wife and daughter's safety and Terence's newfound hatred of the Germans reunite them with the women in their lives, while both Fortescue and Oakley repent their criminal ways.
+Richard French's paramount concern for his wife and Joanna's safety reunites them, while both Fortescue and Oakley repent their criminal ways.
+Terence decides to join the British forces to fight Germany.
 The guests leave behind a demolished inn.